 In addition, PROKERA® corneal bandages are commonly used post-operatively to promote rapid healing and reduce inflammation without the risk of increasing intraocular pressure.

 The PROKERA® procedure is quick and painless.
 During your appointment, the doctor will place the bandage in much the same way that a contact lens is inserted into the eye.
 The PROKERA® bandage will be removed from its packaging, rinsed with a sterile saline solution, and precisely placed to remain comfortable and functional during use.
 The bandage will remain in place until you have a follow-up appointment with Dr. Masihdas about one week later to ensure you are healing properly.
-PROKERA® bandages can be worn for up to eight weeks, but most patients can wear them for as little as one to two weeks.
+PROKERA® bandages can be worn for up to 10 days.

 Patients everywhere are already experiencing the reduced recovery time, minimized pain, and overall better patient outcome that can be achieved with the PROKERA® corneal bandage.
 To learn more about this revolutionary treatment and whether it is right for you, contact our office and schedule a consultation with Dr. Masihdas today.